 Interestingly, as the green material is baked, a process known as outgassing will occur.
 This is a result of extreme baking temperatures and involves the hydrocarbons in the binder being driven out of the material.
 The result?
 Carbon graphite materials that are porous.
 The porous nature of the carbon allows for manufacturers to impregnate it with other substances and create unique material characteristics.
 The type of impregnation will be determined by what the part will be used for, but it can combine characteristics such as strengthening, improving wear resistance, better heat and chemical resistance and making the material impermeable.

 Carbon graphite is used in the manufacturing of many different elements because it handles dry running conditions, high temperatures, and also has good thermal and electrical conductivity.
 When impregnated with phenolic resin, metals, inorganic salt, or other materials, the applications for carbon graphite becomes even more extensive.

 Because of these properties, carbon graphite has many applications including but not limited to:

 - Ball valve seats

-This is just a quick sampling of the applications for carbon graphite.
+This is just a quick sampling of the applications for carbon graphite, all of which can be found here.
 Such a versatile material is sure to continue to be used in a growing number of applications now and in the future.